sqlitebrowser/dbhub.io/README.md

 * [Minio](https://minio.io) - release 2016-11-26T02:23:47Z and later are known to work.
 * [NodeJS](https://nodejs.org) - version 18.x is known to work, others are untested.
 * [PostgreSQL](https://www.postgresql.org) - version 13 and above are known to work.
+* [RabbitMQ](https://www.rabbitmq.com) - version 3.10.x is known to work, others are untested.
 * [Yarn](https://classic.yarnpkg.com) - version 1.22.x.
 Not Yarn 2.x or greater.

 ### Subdirectories